 Every year civil society, community-based groups and concerned stakeholders meet at the Nigeria Alone Camp to study and consider alternative theoretical positions, ideas and skills needed to serve as agents of positive change in various communities in the process of Nation building.
 The aim has always been to build solidarity for change through collective learning of alternative ideas to the dominant neo-liberal tendencies that currently dominate the Nigerian political space.

 This year, the camp held at the Anglican Church Conference Centre, Owerri Imo State from the 12th -16th, November 2019.

 Figure 1.
-Participants at the Nigeria Social Action Camp 2019
+Participants at the Nigeria Alone Camp 2019

 In his opening charge, Prof Andrew Efemini of the University of Port Harcourt lamented the poor state of mental and structural development in Nigeria and compared the situation of Nigeria to be akin to the state of nature where life is short, nasty and brutish.
 He maintained that Nigerians have not expressed themselves through acts of productivity but like apes in a state of nature, have continued to live on borrowed brains and innovations of citizens of other countries.
 He posited that popular power is the capacity to create popular consciousness and put in place, in a sustained manner, action plans for resisting maladministration and government tyranny and compelling government to become accountable.
 He concluded that It is important that as the people exercise popular power, they need to have a conception of the kind of society they want to enthrone.
 Only then can they make progress towards actualising shared ideology.